 The Maritime Museum offers internships for high school, college and university students, graduate students, and emerging professionals interested in museum careers.
 The goal of an internship is to provide practical experience as well as a general understanding of the role of an individual department within a larger museum setting.
-Academic internships are by semester or full year.
+Academic internships are by semester, summer or full year.
 For general internship queries, send a resume and cover letter to email@example.com, stating the departments in which you are interested in working in, the skills you bring, and how you hope to contribute to the department.
 The Museum provides a flexible work schedule to accommodate academic and work commitments.
 Academic credit can be arranged.
 Applicants must be willing to commit to 15 hours per week for a minimum of three months.

 marketing & communications internship